 The Lieutenant of Inishmore has its US premiere at the Atlantic Theatre Company in New York, moving on to Broadway's Lyceum Theater in May, where it is a Tony Award nominee for Best Play.

-Writes and directs Seven Psychopaths.
+Writes and directs the movie Seven Psychopaths.